jcrqr/whatami/README.md

 - Tools: package managers, compilers, linters, etc.
 - Languages: markup, configuration and programming languages
-- Dependencies: software dependencies from package managers configuration
+- Dependencies: software dependencies from package managers configuration files

 For each of the above a version _may_ be available in which case it's included.